vergnetp/shared_libs/python/databases/readme.md

 </div>

-The factory (or direct instanciation) will then give you a:
+The factory (or direct instantiation) will then give you a:

 <div style="background-color:#f8f9fa; border:1px solid #ddd; padding: 16px; border-radius: 8px; margin-bottom: 24px;margin-top: 24px;">